itsemon245/image-vector-embedding/README.md

 export PORT=5432
 export HOST=localhost
 ```
-- Copy and paste the script in terminal(you might be prompted to enter password)
+- Copy and paste the script in terminal(you might be prompted to enter the DB password)
 ```bash
 # Install required dependencies
 apt-get update